camgraff/protoxy/README.md

 protoxy -p ./protos/example.proto --port 7777
 ```

-2. Configure Postman to send request through the Proxy server.
+2. Configure Postman to send requests through the Proxy server.
 ![Postman proxy config](https://raw.githubusercontent.com/camgraff/protoxy/master/media/postman-config.png)

 3. Add your fully-qualified message names as params in the Content-Type header.
 For example, if I have CreatePost and PostResponse messages defined in an `example` proto package: